Lawn Care for Inflatables and Fireworks During Winter Holidays

 Aerate & Compost Topdress

-- You'll need to wait until your warm season lawn greens up in spring to aerate and topdress, but this technique will revive the entire lawn and the compost will add natural nutrients.
+- You'll need to wait until your warm season lawn greens up in spring to aerate and topdress with compost.
+This technique will revive the entire lawn because the compost will add natural nutrients that benefit the whole network of roots and runners.

 - Read our Soil³ blog for more info on topdressing.